flocked-agriculture/mavlink_utils/mavlink_logger/README.md

 ## Future Work

-- pass through features to the mavlink crate
-- use rust features to select between .tlog and .mav loggers
 - use rust features to select for certain optimizations such as no timestamps or mavlink only
 - add support for logging in embedded systems